cloudevents/spec/http-protocol-binding.md

 #### 3.4.2.
 Structured Part

-All rules defined in [Structured Content Mode](#32-structured-content-mode) applies from the beginning of the part up to the end of the part, outlined by the boundary delimiter.
+A _structured part_ MUST conform to all rules defined by [Structured Content Mode](#32-structured-content-mode) from the beginning up to to the end of the part, outlined by the boundary delimiter.

 More [event formats](#14-event-formats) for several parts in the same envelope are allowed.

 #### 3.4.3.
 Binary Part

-All rules defined in [Binary Content Mode](#31-binary-content-mode) applies from the beginning of the part up to the end of the part, outlined by the boundary delimiter.
+A _binary part_ MUST conform to all rules defined by [Binary Content Mode](#31-binary-content-mode) from the beginning up to to the end of the part, outlined by the boundary delimiter.

 #### 3.4.4.
 Distinguish between structured and binary part